mui/material-ui/docs/src/pages/demos/tables/tables.md

 ## Customized tables

-You can customize most of the look and feel of the table by on overriding the styles of the `TableCell` component.
+You can customize the look and feel of the table by overriding the styles of the `TableCell` component.

 {{"demo": "pages/demos/tables/CustomizedTable.js"}}